Expertise

 Here to Help

 Are you going through a separation?
-Perhaps you need assistance with your property settlement and/or financial agreements?
+Perhaps you need assistance with your property settlement?
 Maybe you might be having trouble with child custody and support?

 Relationship breakdowns are difficult.
 You’re in the middle of an emotional upheaval and the last thing you want to worry about is the legal implications.
 But, at some point, you’ll need to know what your options are.